Stock events for Sonos, Inc. (SONO)

 Overview of Sonos, Inc.’s business

-Sonos, Inc. is an American audio equipment manufacturer specializing in premium audio products and multi-room wireless audio systems.
-The company offers a diverse portfolio of products, including wireless, portable, and home theater speakers, headphones, soundbars, components, and accessories.
-Sonos's products are designed to provide a connected platform for music, movies, stories, and conversations, known for their sound quality, thoughtful design, ease of use, and seamless access to audio content.
-The company also partners with over 100 music services and supports major voice assistants.
+Sonos, Inc. is an American audio equipment manufacturer specializing in audio products and services, operating within the Technology sector.
+The company designs, develops, manufactures, and sells a range of audio products, including wireless, portable, plug-in, and home theater speakers, as well as headphones, soundbars, components, and accessories.
+Sonos products are designed to provide multi-room wireless audio and integrate with over 100 music services and major voice assistants.

 SONO’s Geographic footprint